ykurata/Loving-Sitter/README.md

 ### Real time messaging between the dog owner and the dog sitter.

-The Dog owner and the dog sitter are able to communicate through real time messaging.
+The dog owner and the dog sitter are able to communicate through real time messaging.
 In the message page, by clicking the Plus sign on the lnbox, user can find the dog sitter who needs to contact.

 <div align="center">
   <img src="./readme-assets/loving-sitter-send-message.gif" width="700" heigt="500">